Thai Coconut Soup with Potstickers

 Thai peanut sauce and roasted sweet potatoes, tomato basil bruschetta and grilled chicken, and now Thai coconut soup and potstickers!

-Whenever we go out for dinner, there’s an 8 out of 10 chance I’m going to try to convince Kurt to go to Koon Thai.
+Whenever we go out for dinner, there’s an 8 out of 10 chance I’m going to try to convince my husband to go to Koon Thai.
 It’s my favorite Thai restaurant and one of my overall favorite restaurants in San Diego!

 They make the most delicious pan fried roti bread, curries and noodle dishes.
 They also make the best Tom Kha soup I’ve ever had!
 After our last visit, I decided it was time to try making my own Tom Kha soup at home.